krmcbride/claude-plugins/essentials/commands/ultraplan.md

 **If confidence is "high" or "very_high":**

-- Launch the `thinkdeep-analyzer` agent for independent validation
+- Launch the `ultraplan-analyzer` agent for independent validation
 - Pass ALL accumulated state (all findings from all steps)
 - Include full file paths for the analyzer to read
 - The analyzer acts as a senior engineering collaborator who will: